Sports And Projectors - The Perfect Combination

 We recommend sports fans opt for a home theater projector rather than a business unit.
 These have better video processing capabilities and provide higher contrast ratios.

-If you can, go for a HD (1920 x 1080) projector.
-These have recently dropped in price and are designed to deliver all the details of 1080p content like Blu-ray discs and output from your PlayStation 3 and Xbox 360.
-Consider HD (1920 x 1080) projectors a more future-proof investment.
+If you can, go for a 4K UHD (3840 x 2160) projector.
+These have recently dropped in price and are designed to deliver all the details of your ultra-high definition content like Blu-ray discs and output from your Gaming Systems.
+Consider 4K UHD (3840 x 2160) projectors a more future-proof investment.

-But fear not if your budget only allows for a Wide XGA (1280 x 800) projector.
-The difference between the two resolutions is negligible, especially for images smaller than eight feet diagonal.
+But fear not if your budget only allows for an HD (1920 x 1080) projector.
+They still look amazing, and the immersion factor makes up for any minor loss of detail — especially for images smaller than eight feet diagonal.

 Want to learn more about resolution and contrast ratio?
 Check out our guide to home theater projectors »